axelw/node-sublime-build/README.md

 It also calls [browserify](http://browserify.org/) to create a package of JavaScripts (no AMD right now).

-So the whole thing is useful when working on a [project-template](https://github.com/axelw/project-template)
+The whole thing may easily be adapted to specific configurations, say removing grunt or browserify or giving the server.js another name.
+I use it together with my work-in-progress [project-template](https://github.com/axelw/project-template)

 ## Known knowns